Alirad-R/Dadafarin/README.md

-# Dadafarin
+# lawChatbot
-chatbot trained on iranian laws
+a chatbot that uses open AI technology to help you with your legal questions